jxh01753/nc-news/README.md

 # Northcoders News Front-End

 This is the Northcoders News Front-End.
-It's a Reddit/Hacker News/Lobste.rs-like news aggregate site built using `React`.
+It's a **minimalistic** Reddit/Hacker News/Lobste.rs-like news aggregate site built using `React`.

 ## Getting Started